-The Global MBA program has been intentionally designed as a flexible program to accommodate people in the workforce currently with full-time careers who wish to transition to a career in the US.
-It is a robust and comprehensive program that spreads across 24 months with a mix of online and in-classroom instruction.
-The MBA program will equip you with the tools to uncover and solve complex and transformational business challenges.
+The Global MBA program is a robust and comprehensive program that will equip you with the tools to uncover and solve complex and transformational business challenges.
 We believe that true business leadership and entrepreneurship means having the vision to go where others have not.
 The program curriculum is designed to prepare you to deliver outsized business results.

 You will become adept in the best practices needed in today’s business environment including;

 Understanding yourself and others, providing and receiving powerful feedback, and communicating and leading others effectively.
 Our approach will transform you as a person as well as a career leader.